Box Hill (Vic.)

 Box Hill features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households constitute 56.3% of all households, including 18.0% couples with children, 26.9% couples without children, and 9.2% single parent families.
 Non-family households comprise the remaining 43.7%, with lone person households at 32.9% and group households making up 10.7%.
-The median household size is 2.2 people, which is smaller than the Greater Melbourne average of 2.6.
+The median household size is 2.2 people, smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households